Rates of convergence for density estimation with generative adversarial networks: Proofs of the main results

 \end{Lem} Here we write $\E_\theta$ to emphasize that the expectation is taken with respect to the probability measure $\PP_{g_\theta}^{\otimes n}$ where $\PP_{g_\theta}$ is a distribution of random element $X = g_{\theta}(Y)$ with $Y$ uniformly distributed on $[0,1]^d$.
-The proof of Lemma~\ref{lem:van_trees} is postponed to \Cref{sec:van_trees_proof} below.
-Denote by $\sfp_{g_\theta}$ a density of the measure $\PP_{g_\theta}$.
+The proof of Lemma~\ref{lem:van_trees} is based on the van Trees inequality and it is postponed to \Cref{sec:van_trees_proof} below.

+\textbf{Step 3: a minimax lower bound on the accuracy of density estimation.} Denote a density of the measure $\PP_{g_\theta}$ by $\sfp_{g_\theta}$.
 Our next goal is to convert the result of Lemma \ref{lem:van_trees} to the lower bound on

 where the infimum is taken with respect to measurable functions $\widehat\theta$ of the sample satisfying assumptions of \Cref{lem:van_trees}.
 Recall that, for any $\theta \in \B(0, h)$, the log-density of r.v. $X = g_\theta(Y)$ is given by